 What is the biggest cause of fatty liver?

 The single biggest cause is obesity.
-Being overweight or obese puts immense stress on your body’s metabolic system and is the leading cause of non-alcoholic fatty liver disease (NAFLD).
-Other key risk factors include having type 2 diabetes, high blood pressure, and high cholesterol.
-These conditions are all closely linked and often appear together as part of what is known as metabolic syndrome.
+Being overweight or obese puts extra stress on your body.
+It is a major cause of non-alcoholic fatty liver disease (NAFLD).
+Other risk factors include type 2 diabetes, high blood pressure, and high cholesterol.
+These problems are closely linked and often occur together.
+This group of conditions is called metabolic syndrome.

 Who usually gets fatty liver, and at what age?